0al-spec/Materials/00_DOCS/00_AI_Generated/90_Hypercode/00_Hypercode_RFC.md

 #### 4.2.3.
 Cascade and Specificity

-The DSS resolution process follows a strict order of precedence, analogous to CSS:
+The HCS resolution process follows a strict order of precedence, analogous to CSS:
 1.  **Origin and Importance:** Rules applied from more specific sources (e.g., a user-provided override file) can take precedence over base rules.
 2.  **Specificity:** A selector's specificity is calculated based on its components.
 From highest to lowest: ID (`#id`), Class (`.class`), Type (`Command`).
 A more specific selector always overrides a less specific one. (e.g., `#primary-db` overrides `.pooled`).
 3.  **Source Order:** If two selectors have the same specificity, the one that appears later in the document wins.